KushalKantiMehta/KushalKantiMehta/README.md

 - 👋 Hi, I’m @KushalKantiMehta
 - 👀 I’m interested in Programming...
 - 🌱 I’m currently learning web development and android development
-- 💞️ I’m looking to collaborate on android or web development
+- 💞️ I’m looking to collaborate on web development
 - 📫 You can reach me on my mail id : kushalkanti9697@gmail.com

 <!---